 What is the Green Deal?

-The Green Deal is the Government's flagship initiative to increase the energy efficiency of British properties in both the public and private sector, set to come into force in October 2012.
+The Green Deal is the Government's flagship initiative to increase the energy efficiency of British properties in both the public and private sector, launched on 28 January 2013.
 With commercial and domestic properties accounting for just under 50% of greenhouse gas emissions, this initiative will play a significant role in fulfilling the Government's ambitious commitment to reduce greenhouse gas emissions 80% by 2050.

 The Green Deal is one of the provisions of the 2011 Energy Act.
 Essentially a financing framework, it enables the provision of fixed improvements to the energy efficiency of households and non-domestic properties.
 The framework essentially involves a loan, the repayment of which will be funded by a charge based on overall energy bill savings, allowing consumers to forgo upfront payments for energy saving installations.